hidro-iri/Borinot/hardware/1_component_preparation.md

 12. **Cut** the masterboard power cable in half.
 13. **Crimp** JST connector onto each cable.
-    > :warning: Be sure to put the connector the correct way to ensure positive-to-positive alignment.
+    > ⚠️  Be sure to put the connector the correct way to ensure positive-to-positive alignment.

 14. **Use** the connector-bearing cable for the [flying arm assembly](6_flying_arm_assembly.md) and the other as the **masterboard cable**.
 15. **Solder** the masterboard cable to the **5V com pin**, ensuring proper polarity (black cable to ground, green cable to 5V).